Modern furniture: Chronology

 They were teaching and studying in Germany and elsewhere in the 1920s and 30s.
 At among other places the Bauhaus school of art and architecture.
 The furniture that was produced during this era is today known as "Modern Classic Furniture" or "Mid Century Modern".

 Both the Bauhaus School and the Deutscher Werkbund had as their specific creative emphasis the blending of technology, new materials and art.

 Transitional furniture

 Obviously not all furniture produced since this time is modern, for there is still a tremendous amount of traditional design being reproduced for today's market and then, of course, there is also an entire breed of design which sits between the two, and is referred to as transitional design.
 Neither entirely modern or traditional, it seeks to blend elements of multiple styles.
 It often includes both modern and traditional as well as making visual reference to classical Greek form and/or other non-western styles (for example Tribal African pattern, Asian scroll work etc.).

-Modern to contemporary

-Today contemporary furniture designers and manufacturers continue to evolve the design.
-Still seeking new materials, with which to produce unique forms, still employing simplicity and lightness of form, in preference to a heavy ornament.
-And most of all they are still endeavouring to step beyond what has gone before to create entirely new visual experiences for us.

-The designs that prompted this paradigm shift were produced in the middle of the 20th century, most of them well before 1960.
-And yet they are still regarded internationally as symbols of the modern age, the present and perhaps even the future.
-Modern Classic Furniture became an icon of elegance and sophistication.